 If you are into cars, you have probably heard about the torque converter before and the problems associated with it.

 In this article, you will find all information you need about the torque converter.
-You will find information about how it works, the most common symptoms and causes of a faulty torque converter, and how to test the torque converter.
-If you cannot find your question, simply comment at the end of the article.
+You will find information about how it works, the most common symptoms, problems, location, and how to test the torque converter.
+You will also find the replacement cost.

 Several strange symptoms can occur with a faulty or failing torque converter.

 The most common symptoms of a bad torque converter are transmission slipping, rough idling, rough acceleration, car won’t move at all, or noises from the transmission.